pedrocrisp/springerlab_methylation/SeqCap/README.md

 ## Trimming (Total reads)

 Parse the trimming logs to get the total reads.
+This is the total reads and should match PF clusters.

+NOTE this will not match total reads passed to bsmap, because trimming will reomve some reads entirely.

 ```
 cd logs/..._01-trim_galore